MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-default.md

 ## Labels

-There are 5 default labels that have the following settings.
+There are 5 default labels that have the following settings:

 ### **Personal**